JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 Copy the "Scripts" and "Modules" folders into _"X-Plane 11/Resources/plugins/FlyWithLua/"_

 &nbsp;

 [Back to table of contents](#toc)

 <a name="uninstall"></a>
 ## 3 - Uninstallation

-- Delete _EnhCloudsController.lua_ from _"X-Plane 11/Resources/plugins/FlyWithLua/Scripts"_
+- Delete _EC_Controller.lua_ from _"X-Plane 11/Resources/plugins/FlyWithLua/Scripts"_
-- Delete _"EnhCloudsController"_ from _"X-Plane 11/Resources/plugins/FlyWithLua/Modules"_
+- Delete the _"EC_Controller"_ folder from _"X-Plane 11/Resources/plugins/FlyWithLua/Modules"_

 &nbsp;

 [Back to table of contents](#toc)

 <a name="first"></a>